Skip to main content

 • Pure Storage

-Add a Storage Array Autodiscovery Job
+Create a Storage Array Discovery Job

 Storage array list pageStorage array list page

-• Enable Performance Data Collection: Yes/No.
+• Enable Performance Data Collection: Toggle performance data collection on or off.

-• Discovery Target(s) Credential(s): Enter or select the username and password for the discovery job.
+• Discovery Target(s) Credential(s): The username and password for the discovery job.

 Schedule the Job